muhashi/react-confetti-blast/README.md

 ## Examples

-See src/example.tsx as an example app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See src/example.tsx as an example app, bootstrapped with [Vite](https://vite.dev/guide/).

-This can be run locally with `npm run start`.
+This can be run locally with `npm run dev`.

 ### Large explosion